Choi-SeokHeum/sample/CDLDaemon_README.md

 ### Run
 Prepare a terminal window and navigate to the deploy directory of test.
-Before run application, run the `RVIServer` on the CDL(car-data-logger) to confirm the transferred JSON file between CDLDaemon and external server.
+Before run the CDLDaemon application, run the `RVIServer` on the CDL(car-data-logger) to confirm the transferred JSON file between CDLDaemon and external server.

 Run CDLDaemon on the terminal.

         $ ../deploy
         $ ./CDLDaemon